Skip to main content

 2) Scrum

 Scrum and Kanban share an approach.
 Both use a Scrum board, similar to a Kanban board, to organize tasks based on progress.
 However, Scrum differs in breaking the agile program management software into sprints and managing them individually.
-Scrum also has specific roles, such as a master and product owner.
+Scrum also has specific roles, such as a master and a product owner.

 3) Extreme Programming (XP)